Sabarno-Chatterjee/SQL-Lessons/README.md

     SELECT title, stock_quantity FROM books WHERE stock_quantity LIKE '____';

-        {In this case '____' will search for that many characters in the stock, lets say you want to look for books which have a stock in 2 diggits... '__' can be used for that}
+        {In this case '____' will search for that many characters in the stock, lets say you want to look for books which have a stock in 2 digits... '__' can be used for that}